iamvatsalpanchal/ask-pdf/README.md

 GROQ_API_KEY: Your Groq API key for accessing the language model.

 ### 📦 Dependencies
-Python 3.7+
+- Python 3.7+
-Streamlit
+- Streamlit 📖
-FAISS
+- FAISS 🗂️
-LangChain
+- LangChain 📘
-HuggingFace Instruct Embeddings
+- HuggingFace Instruct Embeddings 🤗
-PyPDF2
+- PyPDF2
-Groq AI
+- Groq API 🧠
-Other dependencies as listed in requirements.txt
+-- Other dependencies as listed in requirements.txt

-### 📚 Learn More
-- Streamlit Documentation 📖
-- LangChain Documentation 📘
-- FAISS Documentation 🗂️
-- HuggingFace Documentation 🤗
-- Groq AI Documentation 🧠

 ### 📧 Contact
 For any issues or feature requests, feel free to contact us at vatsalpanchal4488@gmail.com or call at 94275-16765.